bummbummgarage/bummbummgarage.github.io/index.md

 ---
 layout: project
 title: A Modular Synth Techno Rack based on DIY Kits
 description: I'm creating a mobile rack to play live.
-And because I can (and it's fun), I'll base it on DIY kits.
+And because it's fun, I'll base it on DIY kits.
 ---

 # A Modular Synth Techno Rack based on DIY Kits